w3nest/rx-vdom/doc/assets/tutorials.basics.md

 - The **`orderOperator`** option is available to control the display order, which is applicable only for flex or grid layouts.

-Additional information can be found in the [ChildrenOptionsSync](@nav/api.ChildrenOptionsSync) API documentation.
+Additional information can be found in the <api-link target="ChildrenOptionsSync" kind="interface"></api-link>
+API documentation.

 ## HTMLElement & Lifecycle